tc39/notes/es7/2016-05/may-24.md

 DH: the main issue is predictability.

-FST: where is the bar to continue the debate
+EFT: where is the bar to continue the debate

 MS: we have not heard anything compelling to remove the feature.
 Web compatibility would be a compelling reason.